 seems to have a creditable price for 184Os.

 For a far more serviceable candidate we don’t have to look far.

 Platinum comes in stable isotopes 190, 192, 194, 195, 196, and 198.
 Among those,

 the scarcest is 190, whose natural occurrence is 0.014%.
 If platinum as a whole

-that: 0.005 ppb or 5 parts per trillion.
+that: 0.00105 ppb or about one part per trillion.
 Therefore, isotopically pure

 platinum-190 is the most precious metal in the world.